Melbourne (YMML)

 SID Selection

-Jet Aircraft planned via MNG, NONIX, DOSEL, CORRS, KEPPA, NEVIS, SUNTI, ESDIG, or CRENA, shall be assigned the Procedural SID that terminates at the appropriate waypoint.
+Jet Aircraft planned via MNG, NONIX, DOSEL, CORRS, KEPPA, PEDNI, SUNTI, ESDIG, or CRENA, shall be assigned the Procedural SID that terminates at the appropriate waypoint.
 Jet Aircraft not planned via any of these waypoints shall receive amended routing via the most appropriate SID terminus, unless the pilot indicates they are unable to accept a Procedural SID.

 Example